The Golden Ratio

 © Prof. L. Kaliambos, Fair Use

-The Renaissance saw a resurgence in the use of the golden ratio, with mathematician Luca Pacioli at the forefront.
-Perhaps most notably, Leonardo da Vinci employed it to create balanced and harmonious works of art, as is evident in the Mona Lisa.
+The Renaissance saw a resurgence in the use of the golden ratio—mathematician Luca Pacioli was at the forefront.
+Perhaps most notably, Leonardo da Vinci employed it to create balanced and harmonious works of art.
+This is evident in the Mona Lisa, for instance.
 Da Vinci referred to the golden ratio as the "sectio aurea" or the “golden section.”

 Image showing the Parthenon and then the Mona Lisa.